 As a joint stock company, LOTN is one of the youngest joint stock companies in the Trenčín region.
 The process of transforming a state-owned company into a joint-stock company was completed in January 2006, and the company began to build a new stage in its development.
 2007 was the first year in which LOTN, a.s. operated for the entire calendar year as a joint stock company.

-LOTN is a traditional aircraft-repair and manufacturing company, one of its kind in Slovakia.
+LOTN is a traditional aircraft-repair company, one of its kind in Slovakia.
 Not only in terms of the number of military and civilian aircrafts that have been repaired so far, but also in terms of the number of types and versions of repaired or upgraded aircrafts and helicopters.
 LOTN has served a number of Air Forces worldwide and overhauled hundreds of both fixed-wing and rotary-wing aircraft of multiple OEM platforms.
 Some of the primary aircraft platforms serviced by LOTN include Mi-8/17/171; L-39; and L-410.
 Following the major aircraft fleet modernization program, LOTN has been the designated MRO to provide maintenance, technical and logistic support services for UH-60M Black Hawk helicopters and F-16 Block 70 fighter aircraft.

 For more info, click on the account of the financial statemets…